How to Prepare for a Kundalini Yoga Class

 - Please avoid wearing perfumes or essential oils as over the years we've found other students may have sensitivities to them.

-- If you are pregnant or menstruating it is a special time so there are some Asanas and breathing practices that are not recommended.
-We can provide modifications.
+- We welcome you if you are pregnant (or on your cycle).
+We can provide modifications since there are some Asanas and breathing practices that are not recommended.

 A typical Kundalini Yoga session follows this format: